-Figure 23 shows the day-to-day calculation of the relative proportion of BGP instability.
+Figure 22 shows the day-to-day calculation of the relative proportion of BGP instability.
 It plots the number of updated prefixes per day of each prefix type, as compared to the total number of prefixes of that type.
 It is a relatively noisy picture, but some general trends are visible.
 More-specific prefixes that have the same AS Path as their covering aggregate are more likely to be updated as compared to other prefix types.
-Root prefixes and Path prefixes (more specifics with different AS paths) appear to have a similar update ratio.
+Root prefixes and

+Path prefixes (more specifics with different AS paths) appear to have a similar update ratio.
 Hole-punch more specifics (different origin AS) are the most stable of the prefixes in the IPv4 network.
+In the latter part of 2022 the root prefixes are relatively more prevalent, coinciding with the higher incidence of updates in that period, as shown in Figure 1.